Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-Arduino.md

 Connect a pushbutton to Pin D0 and an LED to Pin 25.
 Then upload the following code to control the ON/OFF of LED using the pushbutton.

-:::warning:
+:::warning
 Please note that the operating voltage of the Seeed Studio XIAO RP2040 is 3.3V, if you connect the sensor to 5V incorrectly, the motherboard may not work properly.
 :::

 ```c++
 const int buttonPin = D0;     // the number of the pushbutton pin
 const int ledPin =  25;      // the number of the LED pin